 Be as specific as possible in naming or identifying the project nominated as well as the core team members responsible for its success.
 Please limit the number of individuals to 10.

-The judges will be looking for projects that rose above the norm in several areas, including:
+The judges will be looking for projects that rise above the norm in several areas, including:

 - The scale of the challenge taken on by the team.

-- The tactical skills the team has shown in efficiently developing a solution or building a system.
+- The collaborative skills the team has shown in efficiently developing a solution or building a system.